 Your growing uterus might make it harder to eat larger meals.
 Instead, try to nibble on smaller amounts of food throughout the day.
 If you experienced morning sickness, you may already be used to this.
 Remember, you should be eating around 200 to 300 extra calories each day.
 You’ll feel better when you make healthy food choices, like lean proteins and complex carbohydrates.
 Fat takes more time to digest so it sits in your stomach longer, which can lead to constipation.

-You’ll most likely feel less fatigued throughout the day, giving you more energy to do things you enjoy, like starting a baby registry.
+You’ll most likely feel less fatigued from pregnancy throughout the day, giving you more energy to do things you enjoy, like starting a baby registry.
 Make sure you get out and move, too.
 We recommend 30 minutes of activity a day such as walking, joining an exercise class, biking or swimming.
 Just stay away from activities that have a higher risk of injury (skiing – water or downhill, roller coasters, horseback riding, etc.).
 Be careful not to bump, injure or fall on your belly.

 Some women still experience fatigue in their second trimester, so don’t get discouraged if it happens to you.